sbin-kaist/sbin-kaist.github.io/index.md

 ## Reinforcement Learning

-### <mark style='background-color: #f1f8ff'>Style transfer of human to a robot with limited DOFs</mark>
+### <mark style='background-color: #66ccff'>Style transfer of human to a robot with limited DOFs</mark>
 {% include youtubePlayer.html id="wcGt7EAkdVg" %}
 (Under progress)
 <br>
 Natural-looking joint trajectory generation is essential for wearable robots.
 At the same time, the system must consider the wearer's safety and reasonable energy consumption.
-This study aims to transfer the walking style of the human being to a robot with limited DOFs based on the [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180), which is an adverarial imitation learning based on unorganized motion dataset.
+This study aims to transfer the walking style of the human being to a robot with limited DOFs based on the [Adversarial Motion Priors](https://arxiv.org/abs/2104.02180), which is an adversarial imitation learning based on an unorganized motion dataset.

 ---

 ## Extra Skills

-### <mark style='background-color: #f1f8ff'>PCB artwork</mark>
+### <mark style='background-color: #66ccff'>PCB artwork</mark>
+- From datasheets to a PCB

+### <mark style='background-color: #66ccff'>Embedded programming</mark>
+- Development of libraries for sensors
+- Basic wireless communication

+### <mark style='background-color: #66ccff'>Model design & rendering</mark>
+- Image source generating or 3D printing

+### <mark style='background-color: #66ccff'>Basic photoshop & illustration</mark>
+- Image source generating and post-processing

+### <mark style='background-color: #66ccff'>Basic mechanical system design</mark>
+- Mechanical design for machining
+- Part selecting, programming, wiring and etc.

 ---
 <!-- <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p> -->